exposit/katamoiran/_posts/2016-12-06-noir-nights-introduction.md

     source: One Seven Design
 ---

 *Noir Nights* is all about the two-fisted, hard-boiled noir action!
 Okay, not really, I'm pretty bad at all of that stuff.
 But I am practicing.
+Heck, the body count is already like twice what it normally is in one of my sessions!
+(Yes, that means two people died.)

 Consider this an homage to all my favorite noir authors, with or without vampires.

 <!--more-->